 All our Financial Assistance Team are working in the office or are teleworking.
 We have Support Staff in the office.
 All the Eligibility Workers are teleworkers.
-They will be working remotely and available, but will not be returning to the office during and after the COVID-19 pandemic.
-Eligibility Workers are available by phone for appointments, for questions, to report changes, etc. If you leave a voicemail for your worker, they will contact you within 48 hours.
-We highly encourage the public to email Eligibility Workers, as they correspond via email for reporting changes, turning in proofs, contacting our office, etc. Our Financial Assistance Team members phone numbers and email addresses are located on the left side panel.
+Eligibility Workers are available by phone for appointments, for questions, to report changes, etc. If you leave a voicemail for your worker, they will attempt to contact you within 24-48 hours.
+We must follow data privacy laws also when we attempt to talk to you or someone on your behalf.
+We highly encourage you to email Eligibility Workers as they correspond via email.
+Our Financial Assistance Team members phone numbers and email addresses are located on the left side panel.

 We have several ways for you to apply, turn in paperwork, or to contact someone within our agency.